dcjwu/typographyPOC-react/README.md

 #### Description: ####
 - Authentication through Firebase
-- User Roles
+- User roles
-- Filter Products from Firestore
+- Filter products from Firestore
-- Dynamic Routing
+- Dynamic routing
-- Send data to backend from Calculator to receive Price
+- Send data to backend from calculator to receive price
-- Add Products to Cart
-- Add .pdf file to Order and save it to Google Drive
+- Add products to cart
-- Create Order from Cart
+- Create order from cart
+- View to check file upload
-- Created order is visible in AdminOrders Panel
+- Created order is visible in Admin Panel
-- Change and Filter orders by Status in AdminOrders Panel
+- Change and filter orders by Status in Admin Panel

 ---
 ### Status: ####
-- _98% finished._
+_Project is finished._
-- _2%_ == _Possible minor fixes._